GRE Study Guide

 Who Takes the Test?

 The GRE is taken by a wide range of students who aspire to enroll in graduate courses or business school.
-The aspiring applicants come from all over the globe, and their general aim is to pursue a master’s degree, doctoral degree, or even an AACSB-accredited online MBA programs.
+The aspiring applicants come from all over the globe, and their general aim is to pursue a master’s degree, doctoral degree, or even a top MBA online program.
 The GRE helps in measuring the abilities and skills of the candidates using a common system, especially since the applicants originate from various cultural and educational backgrounds.
 The GRE results are then used by various panels that oversee admissions, fellowships, or scholarships as a supplement to already existing undergraduate results, recommendation letters, and various other necessary qualifications.

 The test is taken at authorized centers located across the globe in various countries, cities, towns, and so on.
 To be more specific, there are around 1000 authorized GRE centers located in 160 countries.
 Most of the countries offer the computer-delivered tests throughout the year.
 In fact, in Korea, Mainland China, Taiwan, and Hong Kong, the computer-delivered test is available up to thrice a month.
 The countries that do not follow the computer-delivered test system use an alternative system called the paper (delivered) GRE test.
 This type of GRE test is conducted thrice a year in the months of February, October, and November.

 There are 3 main sections in the GRE General Test.
 These sections include Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 Each section is designed to test your general intelligence and is not at all related to your expertise in a chosen field of study.
 In fact, some would say that the General Test is much more relevant than the chosen field of study.

 - Conduct an analysis of a piece of discourse and derive conclusions from it.